 7. Variety Is The Spice Of Self-Paced eLearning

-This type of eLearning courses should allow learners to explore the subject matter on their own.
-But they should also have the chance to interact with their peers and receive ongoing support, as needed.
+Self-paced eLearning courses should allow learners to explore the subject matter on their own and at their own pace.
+But learners should also have the chance to interact with their peers and receive ongoing support, as needed.
 Research your eLearning audience to identify their preferences, expectations, and goals so that you can provide an exceptional self-paced eLearning experience.

-Do you know the key differences between asynchronous and synchronous learning?
+Unlike live training, self-paced training doesn’t happen in real-time for all learners and their instructors.
+Do you want to find out the key differences between asynchronous and synchronous learning?
 Read the article Synchronous vs Asynchronous Learning: Can You Tell the Difference? which compares and contrasts these popular approaches so that you can develop an effective eLearning strategy.